How Our Program Works

 PEAK's multi-medication approach

-Unlike clinics that only prescribe one type of medication, PEAK offers all five FDA-approved options.
+Unlike clinics that only prescribe one type of medication, PEAK offers all six FDA-approved options.
 If your first medication isn't the right fit — due to side effects, cost, insurance, or response — your clinician can adjust your treatment plan without referring you elsewhere.
 Many patients try more than one medication before finding their best match.

 Can medications be combined?